quintel/merit/README.md

  production.
 The full load hours of a technology cannot exceed its availability multiplied by 8760.
 For example, if the availability is 0.95, the full_load_hours can never exceed 0.95 * 8760 = 8322 hours.

+##### Fixed operations & maintenance costs per year

+The fixed_operation_and_maintenance_costs_per_year (EUR/plant/year) are used as an input for calculating the operational_expenses per participant.
+The operational_expenses will be used as an output to indicate the extent of profitability of a participant.

 #### Additional parameters for must_run and volatile participants